soyart/nexpr/README.md

 # nixos-public

-This repo hosts my Nix expressions for my Nixos machines.
+This repo hosts my Nix expressions for Nixos.

 The expressions are grouped into 2 categories: